ishaandey/node/week-2/workshop/README.md

 # IMDB and UFOs

-Learning the language of data takes some time, particularly the Pandas package :panda_face:
+Learning the language of data takes some time, particularly the Pandas package

-To learn, we'll take a look at IMDB movie data :movie_camera:, then practice with UFO reports :alien:
+To learn, we'll take a look at IMDB movie data, then practice with UFO reports

 ## Content Links